Pierre Wibaux: Cattle ranching

-Business thrives until the region is hit by an extremely harsh winter in 1886-87.
-It is estimated that around 70% of the cattle in the area perish in the long snowstorms.
-Pierre Wibaux saw an opportunity in this: only the sturdiest and most resilient beasts survived this trial, so Pierre went back to France to borrow the necessary funds to buy out all the remaining cattle from desperate neighbouring ranchers at low prices.
+Wibaux saw an opportunity in the storm: only the sturdiest and most resilient beasts survived this trial, so he went back to France to borrow the necessary funds to buy out all the remaining cattle from desperate neighboring ranchers at low prices.
 Also, the shortage of beef available ensured high sale prices for Wibaux's stock for the following 3 years.
-In the 1890s, Wibaux had amassed one of the largest herds in the world, with over 65,000 cattle and 300 horses.
-As a result, he befriends a certain Theodore Roosevelt, a fellow cattle-rancher who would give up the stock business to go on and become the 26th president of the United States from 1901 to 1909.
+He also bought from Eastern and foreign owned companies who wanted to salvage their investments.
+After that winter he leased and purchased grazing land throughout what is now Dawson and Wibaux counties.
+He was one of the first ranchers to grow alfalfa for winter feed.